ARTICLES OF INCORPORATION

 IOWA HUNTER EDUCATION INSTRUCTOR ASSOCIATION

-ARTICLE 1 NAME AND PURPOSE
+NAME AND PURPOSE

 SECTION 1.
 The name of this association will be the Iowa Hunter Education Instructor Association (hereinafter referred to as the “IHEIA”).

 SECTION 2.
-The mission statement of the IHEIA is: To promote and support hunter education in the State of Iowa .
+The mission statement of the IHEIA is: To promote and support hunter education in the State of

 SECTION 3.
-The purpose of the IHEIA is to organize hunter education instructors throughout Iowa into an association with the following goals.
+The purpose of the IHEIA is to organize hunter education instructors throughout Iowa into an

-A. A dedication to making hunter education available to all citizens of the State of Iowa ;
+A. A dedication to making hunter education available to all citizens of the State of Iowa;

 B. To work with various agencies and organizations regarding the development and improvement of Iowa hunter education programs and wildlife conservation;